sabeehisrar/CricketWorld11/README.md

 📊 Data Collection & Processing
 Web Scraping: Match results, player performances, and player details were scraped from ESPN.
-Data Cleaning & Transformation: Used Python (Pandas, BeautifulSoup) to clean and structure the data.
+Data Cleaning & Transformation: Used Python Pandas to clean and structure the data.
 Visualization: Designed an interactive dashboard in Power BI with multiple insights.

 🛠 Tech Stack